After you have finished upgrading the vSAN hosts, you can perform the disk format upgrade.

 Verify that your hosts are not in maintenance mode.
 When upgrading the disk format, do not place the hosts in maintenance mode.
 When any member host of a vSAN cluster enters maintenance mode, the available resource capacity in the cluster is reduced because the member host no longer contributes capacity to the cluster.
 The cluster upgrade might fail.

 Verify that there are no component rebuilding tasks currently in progress in the vSAN cluster.
 See Monitor the Resynchronization Tasks in the vSAN Cluster.

 If you enable encryption or deduplication and compression on an existing vSAN cluster, the on-disk format is automatically upgraded to the latest version.
 This procedure is not required.
 You can avoid reformatting the disk groups twice.
 See Edit vSAN Settings.

 - Navigate to the vSAN cluster in the vSphere Web Client.

 - (Optional) Under On-disk Format Version, click Pre-check Upgrade.

 The upgrade pre-check analyzes the cluster to uncover any issues that might prevent a successful upgrade.
 Some of the items checked are host status, disk status, network status, and object status.
-Upgrade issues are displayed in the Disk pre-check status field.
+Upgrade issues are displayed in the Disk pre-check status text box.

 - Under On-disk Format Version, click Upgrade.

-- Click Yes on the Upgrade dialog to perform the upgrade of the on-disk format.
+- Click Yes on the Upgrade dialog box to perform the upgrade of the on-disk format.